 Myth #3.
 It Is Possible To Hold Onto All Of Your Readers And Buyers

 Every self-publisher must accept the fact that not all readers and book-buyers will stay with them for the long-haul.
 Despite your continued efforts of producing more blog content, videos, and new books, many consumers will always be searching for the next hot author and quickly stop following you.
-You cannot allow this fickle group to bother you, or slow you down from your mission of producing quality content for your audience.
+You can’t allow this fickle group to bother you, or slow you down from your mission of producing quality content for your audience.

 Nothing you do or say will hold onto this group.
 Keep focusing your attention and efforts on your core audience.
 You owe it to this core group to continue to provide them with honest and informative content that helps them solve their problems and improves their lives.
 Therefore, a successful self-publisher understands who this audience is, knows where to find them, and constantly provides them with the information that they need.

 Self-publishers, just like any other business owners, must constantly strive to build a core audience that will keep coming back for more.
-And again, just like any business, it is much easier, and takes much less effort, to keep selling to your followers and those that have purchased from you before.
+And again, just like any business, it’s much easier, and takes much less effort, to keep selling to your followers and those that have purchased from you before.

 This core group is priceless.
 Understanding who they are, and where to find them, and knowing what they need, and then providing it to them, over and over again, will guarantee that you will build some level of financial success as a self-publisher.